 There are definitely common generative themes and concepts you will probably explore programmatically (that these books cover, which is why they are still useful), but those themes and ideas should be woven in once you have a base idea/project.
 At least, that is how it works best for me!

-Later in my second semester, I took a class on applying oscillation programmatically, and the application in my simple spiro program was breathtaking!
-However, it all started from an initial idea and interest in spirographs, not some random code example in a book.
+Later in my second semester, I took a class on applying oscillation programmatically, and the application in my simple program was breathtaking!
+However, it all started from an initial idea, not some random code example in a book.

 Over the past year, I have expanded upon the program trying out rotating different shapes and forms, and exploring different rotation values (you can follow along on Instagram or Twitter where I post new designs often!)
 That is what a lot of generative art is about, creating many different similar variations over time, trying out different concepts and ideas on a base program.